Imtiajrex/brikui/README.md

 ## Installation

-To get started with NativeBricks, install the core package:
+To get started with BrikUI, install the core package:

 ```bash
 npm install brikui